 Persons residing in Sweden need to register at the Swedish Population Register.

-Registering promptly is not so easy since many documents need to be authorised and approved before access to the system is granted.
-Of primary importance is to register with the tax authorities and obtain a personal identity number.
-This can take some time to obtain.
 If civil registration does not take place promptly and the beneficiary of international protection needs Health Care then there is a risk that the cost for health care will not be subsidised and therefore be billed for the full cost.
 Delayed registration with the social insurance office can also cause problems for access to health insurance and the right of a parent to be at home with a sick or newly-born child and get paid the appropriate rate.
 Once registration is complete there is equal access to these rights as nationals.